iXab3r/EyeAuras.Wiki/scripting/sandbox.md

 ```csharp
 T GetService<T>()
 ```
 The most powerful method in the sandbox.
-It connects your script to the outside world and allows access to various parts of the program's functionality.
+It connects your script to the outside world, allowing access to various parts of the program's functionality.
-By using `GetService`, you can request threads from the program, pulling which will yield different effects.
+By using `GetService`, you can request threads from the program that, when pulled, produce different effects.
 In short:

 ```csharp